Sandgate Community Garden: Update 3rd November 2024

 Posted by Tim Prater in Sandgate Community Garden

-The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 12th August 2024 at 6.30pm.
+The agenda for the Sandgate Parish Council Planning Committee meeting, to held on 11th November at 7.00pm or at the fall of the Environment Committee, whichever is later.

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgatepc.org.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.